panfanky/daybooking/README.md

 Originally made for booking one rehearsal room.
 Stores data on keypress (keyup) to csv file.

-Adminpass passed in GET var.
+Adminpass passed in GET var 'whoisthere'.
+Set it in config.php along with date range.
+Initially you get to approve with /?whoisthere=admin